13 Secrets From the Ravenmaster at the Tower of London

 8. THERE IS A SECRET PUB INSIDE THE TOWER.

-Only the Yeoman Warders, their families, and invited guests can go inside.
+Only the Yeoman Warders, their families, and invited guests can go inside a secret pub on the Tower grounds.
 Naturally, the Yeoman Warder’s Club offers Beefeater Bitter beer and Beefeater gin.
-It’s lavishly decorated in police and military memorabilia, such as patches from U.S police departments.
+It’s lavishly decorated in police and military memorabilia, such as patches from U.S. police departments.
 There is also an area by the bar where a section of the wall has been dug into and encased in glass, showing items found in an archaeological excavation of the moat, such as soldiers’ discarded clay pipes, a cannonball, and some mouse skeletons.

 9. … AND A SECRET HAND.